Skip to article frontmatterSkip to article content

 u=uiei.\mathbf{u}=u^i \vec{e}_i\,.

-Any form p\mathbf{p} can be written as:
+Any one-form p\mathbf{p} can be written as:

 p=pie~i.\mathbf{p}=p_i \tilde{e}^i\,.

-The basis vectors are ei\vec{e}_i and the basis forms are e~i\tilde{e}^i.
+Whereas the basis vectors are ei \vec{e}_i\;, the basis one-forms are e~i\tilde{e}^i.

-A=Aijeiej.\mathbf{A}=A^{ij} \vec{e}_i \otimes \vec{e}_j\,.
+A=Aij eiej.\mathbf{A}=A^{ij}\; \vec{e}_i \otimes \vec{e}_j\,.

-A=Aijkeiejek.\mathbf{A}=A^{ijk} \vec{e}_i \otimes \vec{e}_j \otimes \vec{e}_k\,.
+A=Aijk eiejek.\mathbf{A}=A^{ijk}\; \vec{e}_i \otimes \vec{e}_j \otimes \vec{e}_k\,.

-The tensor basis is eiej\vec{e}_i \otimes \vec{e}_j and eiejek\vec{e}_i \otimes \vec{e}_j \otimes \vec{e}_k.
-If we mix lower and upper indices:
+The contravariant tensor bases are eiej\vec{e}_i \otimes \vec{e}_j and eiejek\vec{e}_i \otimes \vec{e}_j \otimes \vec{e}_k\,, respectively.

-A=Aijeie~j.\mathbf{A}=A^i{}_{j} \vec{e}_i \otimes \tilde{e}^j\,.
+A=Aij eie~j.\mathbf{A}=A^i{}_{j}\; \vec{e}_i \otimes \tilde{e}^j\,.

 e~iej=δij.\tilde{e}^i \cdot \vec{e}_j = \delta^i{}_j\,.

-ei=rxixi,\vec{e}_i = {\partial\mathbf{r}\over\partial x^i} \equiv {\partial\over\partial x^i}\,,
+ei=rxixi,\vec{e}_i = {\partial\,\mathbf{r}\over\partial x^i} \equiv {\partial\over\partial x^i}\,,

 where the position vector r\mathbf{r} can be omitted, and the basis vector is treated as an operator on any function on the manifold (we will not use this notation).
-The corresponding form basis can be written as

 e~idxi.\tilde{e}^i \equiv dx^i\,.

-p(u)pu=pie~iujej=piuje~iej=piujδij=piui.\mathbf{p}(\mathbf{u})\equiv\mathbf{p} \cdot \mathbf{u} =p_i \tilde{e}^i \cdot u^j \vec{e}_j =p_i u^j \tilde{e}^i \cdot \vec{e}_j =p_i u^j \delta^i{}_j =p_i u^i\,.
+p(u)pu=pie~iujej=piuje~iej=piujδij=piui.\begin{aligned} \mathbf{p}(\mathbf{u})&\equiv\mathbf{p} \cdot \mathbf{u} \\&=p_i \tilde{e}^i \cdot u^j \vec{e}_j \\&=p_i u^j \tilde{e}^i \cdot \vec{e}_j \\&=p_i u^j \delta^i{}_j \\&=p_i u^i\,. \end{aligned}

 Index Notation